 Their love flourished under the most strenuous of circumstances, which some could argue makes it stronger.

 Nick has a better understanding of what June’s suffering in Gilead.

 Nick met Luke, and instead of being the huffy puffy jealous type, he told Luke about June’s status and gave him the letters of other Handmaid’s that were then published and helped further the cause against Gilead.

 He’s the father of June’s newest daughter Nicole, who he helped to smuggle out of Gilead.

 He’s a total babe.

 Since they met under extreme circumstances, Nick and June’s love could stem from Stockholm syndrome.
 And while Nick’s affection for June seems sincere, there’s also a troubling power dynamic.
 With one word, he could have her carted off to her death.

-Nick and June first have sex because Commander Waterford’s wife Serena Joy, arranged for June to get pregnant for Joy’s benefit.
+Nick and June first have sex because Commander Waterford’s wife Serena Joy arranged for June to get pregnant for Joy’s benefit.
 So, really, Nick agreed to basically rape June.
-It wasn’t technically non-consensual sex, but June didn’t really have a choice in the matter.
+It wasn’t technically consensual sex, but really non-consensual because June didn’t actually have a choice in the matter.

 Whether you’re on Team Luke or Team Nick, let’s be honest—what woman from Gilead is going to want any man after living through this shit?
 If I were June, I’d choose team Moira, who at least knows what June’s been through and has always stuck by her side.
 Even though the actress playing her, Samira Wiley seems to be Team Luke.